Carda01/LetsTalk/README.md

 docker compose up
 ```

-Once ready, you can connect to your [local airflow dashboard](http://localhost:8080/).
+Once ready, you can connect to your [local airflow dashboard](http://localhost:8080/), using the credentials for your cluster, in case you did not modify them, you can use the default ones:
+- Username: airflow
+- Password: airflow

 Before unpausing the dags, make sure your connections and variables are ready.